-Figure 3-4: Verify the connections according to the status lights on the wireless router
+Figure 3-4: Verify the connections according to the status lights on the router

 - d.
-Check the wireless router status lights to verify the following: - Power: The power light should turn solid green.
-If it does not, see "Troubleshooting Tips" on page 3-8. - Internet: The Internet port light should be lit.
-If not, make sure the Ethernet cable is securely attached to the wireless router Internet port and the modem, and the modem is powered on. - Wireless: The 802.11a and 802.11g wireless lights should be lit.
-If not, see "Troubleshooting Tips" on page 3-8. - LAN: A LAN light should be lit.
+Check the router status lights to verify the following: - Power: The power light should turn solid green.
+If it does not, see "Troubleshooting Tips" on page 3-6. - Test: The test light should be off.
+The test light blinks when the router is first turned on then goes off.
+If after 2 minutes it is still on, see the Troubleshooting Tips below. - Internet: The Internet port light should be lit.
+If not, make sure the Ethernet cable is securely attached to the router Internet port and the modem, and the modem is powered on. - LAN: A LAN light should be lit.
 Green indicates your computer is communicating at 100 Mbps; yellow indicates 10 Mbps.
 If a LAN light is not lit, check that the Ethernet cable from the computer to the router is securely attached at both ends, and that the computer is turned on.